 How are lipomas removed?

 The procedure to remove lipomas is quick and easy.
-Your doctor injects a local anesthetic to the area, makes an incision, removes the lipoma, and stitches up the incision.
+Your surgeon injects a local anesthetic to the area, makes an incision, removes the lipoma, and stitches up the incision.
 If the lipoma is not easily accessible through an incision, it may require removal in an operating room using general anesthesia.

 What are the costs and insurance coverage for removing a lipoma?